alonsovm44/vii/README.md

 1. **Zero Punctuation Fatigue**: No braces, brackets, semicolons, or commas.
 Python asks "why not?" — Vii asks **"why?"**
 2. **Implicit Everything**: Values print automatically.
 Functions return the last expression.
 Code flows like thoughts.
-3. **Bootstrapped**: Vii compiles itself.
-The compiler is written in Vii and generates optimized C.

 ### 🎯 Perfect For